 On another occasion, at the Royal Easter Show, he persuaded the owner of the ‘Wall of Death’ sideshow to let him have a go.
 Riding up the wall was fine, but coming back down was trickier and he managed to crash the bike.
 His parents decided that flying might be a safer option and paid for their son’s lessons.

 Guy learned to fly with the New South Wales Aero Club, and received his licence in 1928.
-When he was just 21 he decided to attempt the first solo, trans-Tasman flight.
+In 1931, when he was just 21 he decided to attempt the first solo, trans-Tasman flight.
 It was a daring, but foolhardy plan.
 He had bought his plane, Southern Cross Jnr., from the famous aviator Charles Kingsford Smith.
 It was not even equipped with a wireless.
 Fearing he would be denied permission from authorities, he told everyone he was flying to Perth.
-He took off from Sydney at 1.00 am, taking a packed lunch and wearing a shirt and tie.
+He took off from Sydney at 1.00 am on January 7, taking a packed lunch and wearing a shirt and tie.
 It was a very bumpy ride across the Tasman, but eventually he sighted land and flew as low as he dared.

 He checked his fuel repeatedly and soon realized there was no option but to bring his craft down.
 By this stage he could see astonished locals and decided to drop a note in a bottle, ‘Where can I land?
 Point to nearest town on coast.’
 It was not found until much later and as his fuel was now critically low he just took pot luck.